Why Communication is Important for Creatives and Artists?

 Various factors and essential skills contribute to what makes project management effective, but today, we’ll be covering one important topic: Communication.
 This is the third installation of our mini-series—for the skills of Time Management and Planning, refer to previous parts!

-Communication in project management refers to the sharing of ideas, opinions, progress updates and feedback between members of a team.
-When members of your team are kept on the same page, it ensures that individuals working on the project are aware of expectations—and it prevents mistakes from snowballing into something bigger.
+Communication in project management refers to the sharing of ideas, opinions, progress updates, and feedback between members of a team.
+When members of your team are aligned on the same page, it ensures that individuals working on the project are aware of expectations.
+Moreover, it prevents mistakes from snowballing into something bigger.

 Skill #1: Collaborative Communication

-This can be especially important to artists.
-Create an environment that promotes collaborative communication, to learn from one another.
-Putting multiple heads together allows for art to be enriched with multiple perspectives, styles and culture.
+This can be especially important to artists and creatives.
+Create an environment that promotes collaborative and creative communication to learn from one another.
+Putting multiple heads together allows for art to be enriched with multiple perspectives, styles, and cultures.
 Your creative projects can only benefit from this!

 How we can practice collaborative communication:

-Centralise information and communication: Leverage the advancement of technology, and choose an application/platform that can help you and your team create an all-in-one collaborative space.
-This will support the retrieval of related information, documents and discussions that might have been overlooked or missed.
-Together, your team can address any issues—promoting transparency.
-For example, with TESSR, you can leave your episodes, scenes, renditions and feedback on the Project Directory.
+Centralise information and communication: In communicating effectively, you can leverage the advancement of technology.
+Choose an application or platform that can help you and your team create an all-in-one collaborative space or dashboard.
+This will support the retrieval of related information, documents, and discussions that might have been overlooked or missed.
+Together, your team can address any issues, thus promoting transparency.
+For example, with TESSR, you can leave your episodes, scenes, renditions, and feedback on the Project Directory.

-Engage in tasks concurrently: Work collaboratively by tending to tasks, documents or files at the same time.
-This boosts transparency—cultivating trust and clear communication, essential to cohesive teamwork.
+Engage in tasks concurrently: Work collaboratively by tending to tasks, documents, or files at the same time.
+This boosts transparency, cultivating trust and clear communication, which are essential to cohesive teamwork.
 If you create an environment that encourages a culture of projecting positivity in teamwork through freely exchanging ideas and opinions, bonds and team harmony will strengthen.

 Skill #2: Candid Feedback

-Feedback is crucial to projects, especially within a team setting.
-It improves that quality of your art, while strengthening teamwork and communication.
-Giving and receiving feedback is a form of acknowledgement.
-It shows that you are paying attention, and gives parties the opportunity to alleviate misunderstandings—crucial to effective communication.
+Feedback is really important to ongoing projects, especially within a team setting.
+It improves the quality of your art, while strengthening teamwork and communication.
+Giving and receiving feedback is also a form of acknowledgement.
+It shows that you are paying attention and gives parties the opportunity to alleviate misunderstandings, which is crucial to effective and successful communication.

 This form of two-way communication doesn’t just help with your project management needs but can also promote creative growth.
-Learning is large part of art, and this process could be aided when you’re in an environment that appreciates and understands good feedback.
-Having external criticism allows for a fresh pair of eyes to view your work from perspectives other than your own.
+Learning is a large part of art, and this process could be aided when you’re in an environment that appreciates and understands good feedback.
+Having external criticism allows for a fresh pair of eyes to view your work from perspectives other than your own, which can enrich the whole work.

 How to give feedback effectively:

-Understand your environmental influences: Online communication is often limiting; the lack of tone and expression might lead to misunderstanding and miscommunication.
-As artists who express our thoughts through art, take advantage of tools provided by applications to deliver your feedback with more than just with words.
-For instance, with TESSR Review, you can leave feedback through comments, voice messages and annotations.
-Handwriting your comments, adding uplifting emojis or recording your appreciations are all covered!
+Understand your environmental influences: Online communication is often limiting; the lack of body language, tone of voice, eye contact, and facial expression might lead to misunderstanding and miscommunication.
+As artists who express our thoughts through art, take advantage of communicator tools provided by platforms to deliver your feedback with more than just words.
+For instance, with TESSR Review from TESSR collaboration tools, you can leave feedback through comments, voice messages, and annotations.
+Handwriting your comments, adding uplifting emojis, or recording your appreciation are all covered!

-Be sure to give constructive criticism: For feedback to be absorbed, the recipient should be informed of: what the error is, why it should have been done differently, what are the solutions and suggestions, and how much room for improvement there is moving forwards.
-Besides that, try to stay positive during the feedback process.
-Being overly negative while giving vague criticism tends to confuse and demotivate your teammates.
+Be sure to give constructive criticism: For feedback to be absorbed, the recipients should be informed of: what the error is, why it should have been done differently, what are the proposed solutions and suggestions, and how much room for improvement there is moving forward.
+Besides that, try to stay positive during the feedback process, as being overly negative while giving vague criticism tends to confuse and demotivate your team members.
 So, avoid this to establish reliability and prevent wasted time.

 Skill #3: Emotional Intelligence

-Emotional Intelligence (EQ) refers to the capability to understand emotions of your own and others, and how you manage it—but to be more specific, there are five main components of high emotional intelligence:
+Emotional Intelligence (EQ) refers to the capability to understand emotions of your own and others, and how you manage them—but to be more specific, there are five main components of high emotional intelligence:

 Self-management